Skip to Content, Navigation, or Footer.

 On Chappell Roan

 I am, by no means, a Chappell Roan scholar.
 I listened to the album, and I even liked it, but it sounds so much like early Lady Gaga to me that whenever I turn it on, I find myself wishing I was just listening to “The Fame” instead.
-She also has some musical tics that really get under my skin, like how she never lets the music and lyrics breath — there’s always something budding in, e.g. the “play the f*cking beat” ad libs on the track “Femininomenon.”
+She also has some musical tics that really get under my skin, like how she never lets the music and lyrics breathe — there’s always something butting in, e.g. the “play the f*cking beat” ad libs on the track “Femininomenon.”
 Nevertheless, I like her.
 She’s able to evoke the girl-in-cookie-monster-pajama-pants, the girl-who’s-lived-with-grandma.
 It’s warm, it’s cozy, and it’s essentially midwestern.

 Speaking of “midwestern,” I got into a bit of a debate with Scene writers Andy Ottone and Ayden Kowalski about whether “The Rise and Fall of a Midwest Princess” [by the way, what other popstar is referencing Edward Gibbon!?] counts as a concept album.
 Their verdict was a firm “no.” Still, I think the lyrics of its songs are meant to be taken as pertaining to a single female protagonist other than Roan herself — so although there’s no plot per se, there’s enough thought put into character (enough “concept” of character, if you will) that I think it might be called a concept album in good faith.